kimmy-sil/Python-beginning-practice/README.md

 I think the goals for the next year is text mining, social network analysis, machine learning and urban planning, also GIS

 + for 25, results plot

+## 2020

+   Covid19 has caused a lot of trouble. havent been able to sit down and start to learn new things. basically i just spent my days writing the lengthy article. and now i think i can move on.

+### June 11 - 19

++ Figure out the method for policy text mining, read the fundemental book every day.
++ Write the intro and literature at the same time concerning the smart city policy, lock down to the data source and set the objectives.
++ Try BERT + LDA + Clustering to do the topic modeling
++ Learn SNA and try to draw a concept map.